Download and deploy VM images

 Create a

-file with instance metadata (can be minimal).Copyinstance-id: my-vm-001
+meta-datafile with instance metadata (can be minimal).Copyinstance-id: my-vm-001

 local-hostname: my-vm -